OpenDFM/NeuSym-RAG/README.md

 ## PDF Parsing and Encoding

-Here are some useful scripts that can help you quickly parse and encode new paper PDFs into existing databases and vectorstores:
+Here are some useful scripts that can help you quickly parse and encode new paper PDFs into existing DB and VS. We take the dataset `airqa` (and DB / VS `ai_research`) as an example.
 > **📌 NOTE:**
 > - If DB and VS do not exist, they will be created automatically
 > - Add the argument `--from_scratch` for any script below will delete existing ones firstly
-> - We take the dataset `airqa` (and DB / VS `ai_research`) as an example

 1. **Multiview Document Parsing:** This step accepts various input types and store the parsed PDF content into the DuckDB database.
     - The default DB is `data/database/${database}/${database}.duckdb` unless you specify args `--database_path /path/to/db.duckdb`
-    - The config file `ai_research_config.json` defines the pipeline functions of parsing PDFs, which can be customized according to the [rules](./documents/database.md#database-content-population)
+    - The config file `ai_research_config.json` defines the pipeline functions of parsing PDFs, which can be customized according to our pre-defined [rules](./documents/database.md#database-content-population)
     ```sh
     $ python utils/database_utils.py --database ai_research --config_path configs/ai_research_config.json --pdf_path ${pdf_to_parse}
     ```

     Valid input types of args `--pdf_path ${pdf_to_parse}` include:
     1. PDF UUID: For example, `16142be2-ac28-58e5-9271-8af299b18d91`.
 In this case, the metadata of the PDF is pre-processed (that is `metadata/${uuid}.json` already exists, see [Metadata Format](./documents/airqa_format.md#paper-metadata-format)), and the raw PDF file has been downloaded into the `papers/subfolder/${uuid}.pdf` folder following the `pdf_path` field in the metadata.
-    2. Local PDF path to the file (if the PDF file basename is a valid UUID, it reduces to case 1), e.g., `~/Downloads/2005.14165.pdf` or `data/dataset/airqa/papers/iclr2024/aa071344-e514-52f9-b9cf-9bea681a68c2.pdf`
+    2. Local PDF path to the file (if the PDF file basename is a valid UUID, it reduces to the former case), e.g., `~/Downloads/2005.14165.pdf` or `data/dataset/airqa/papers/iclr2024/aa071344-e514-52f9-b9cf-9bea681a68c2.pdf`
     3. Web URL of the PDF file which is downloadable, e.g., `https://arxiv.org/abs/2005.14165`
     4. Title or arxiv id of the paper, e.g., `Language Models are Few-Shot Learners` or `2005.14165`
-    5. A filepath (`.json` list or `.txt` per line) containing the list of any 4 types above, e.g., `pdfs_to_parse.json` or `pdfs_to_parse.txt`
+    5. A filepath (`.json` list or `.txt` per line) containing the list of any 4 types above, e.g., `pdfs_to_parse.json` or `pdfs_to_parse.txt`.

+        ```sh
+          $ cat pdfs_to_parse.json
+          [
+            "16142be2-ac28-58e5-9271-8af299b18d91",
+            "9c5c3a63-3042-582a-9358-d0c61de3330d"
+            ...
+          ]
+          $ cat pdfs_to_parse.txt
+          16142be2-ac28-58e5-9271-8af299b18d91
+          9c5c3a63-3042-582a-9358-d0c61de3330d
+          ...
+        ```

-    > **📌 NOTE:** Sometimes, the functions to obtain paper metadata via scholar APIs may fail (see [Scholar APIs](./documents/third_party_tools.md#scholar-apis)).
+    > **📌 NOTE:** Sometimes, the function to obtain paper metadata via scholar APIs may fail (see [Scholar APIs](./documents/third_party_tools.md#scholar-apis)).
 For papers published in a conference or venue, we recommend centrally processing the metadata in advance and downloading the PDF files beforehand.

 2. **Multimodal Vector Encoding:** Before vector encoding, please ensure that the PDF content has already been parsed into the corresponding DB, and the metadata `${uuid}.json` and raw file `${uuid}.pdf` already exist under the `metadata/` and `papers/` folders.
 Attention that:
     - **We only accept PDF UUIDs as the input PDF(s)**